DaymudeLab/assembly-theory-JOSS/paper.md

 `ORCA` includes test and benchmark suites for software validation and performance evaluation, respectively.
 Both suites are backed by curated reference datasets representing different classes of molecules, arranged roughly in order of increasing molecular size and complexity:

-- `checks`: 15 named molecules (e.g., anthracene, aspirin, caffeine, morphine) primarily used for rapid testing and sanity checking.
-These molecules' number of heavy atoms range from 5&ndash;28 and have MA from 3&ndash;18.
 - `gdb13_1201`: 1,201 small, organic molecular structures sampled from GDB-13, a database of enumerated chemical structures containing Carbon, Hydrogen, Nitrogen, Oxygen, Sulfur, and Chlorine that are constrained only by valence rules and quantum mechanics but may not be chemically stable or synthesizable [@Reymond2015-chemicalspace].
 Our sample includes all 201 molecules in GDB-13 with 4&ndash;5 heavy atoms and 200 randomly sampled molecules for each number of heavy atoms from 6&ndash;10.
 These molecules' MA range from 2&ndash;9.